Europe·Poland·Updated April 29, 2026

 What scams target tourists in Krakow?

-The most frequently reported tourist scams in Krakow are Taxi at Kraków Główny Station Overcharge, Old Town Bar Girl Scam, Bar Scam with Attractive Strangers, with 4 classified as high severity.
+The most frequently reported tourist scams in Krakow are Taxi at Kraków Główny Station Overcharge, Horse Carriage Overcharging in Market Square, Old Town Bar Girl Scam.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Barcelona and Prague.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Krakow?